 Create a data push task.

-Step 3: Configure the data push task
+Step 3: Configure the practice

-Configure the parameters in the Select Table section.
+Configure the Select Table section.

-Datasource Type: Select Hologres.
+Data Source Type: Select Hologres.

 SELECT usename AS topuser, count(1) AS topuser_counts